 - 1.14.4.4 Conduct research and analysis, as is necessary, to develop and monitor the plan. - 1.14.5 There will be no dual seniority systems. - 1.14.6 The Union and the employer must address all barriers to employment, including, but not limited to, lack of day-care, inflated qualifications and workplace accessibility.

-1.14.7 Courses must be seen as an integral part of any employment equity program to combat existing inequities among our members and the public at large.

-(CF January, 1994) (Revised PC #2007-06-64)

-- 1.15 EMPLOYMENT EQUITY KIT - 1.15.1 An employment equity kit is available as a bargaining resource.
+(Revised PC Dec 03) (Revised PC #2007-06-64) - 1.14.7 Courses must be seen as an integral part of any employment equity program to combat existing inequities among our members and the public at large.
+(CF January, 1994) (Revised PC #2007-06-64) - 1.15 EMPLOYMENT EQUITY KIT - 1.15.1 An employment equity kit is available as a bargaining resource.
 (CF-94) (Revised PC #2007-06-64) - 1.16 OCCUPATIONAL HEALTH AND SAFETY CONTRACT LANGUAGE - 1.16.1 SGEU has identified occupational health and safety as a priority in negotiations and the education of all members and staff on the issues of occupational health and safety is of great importance.
 To this end, the Occupational Health and Safety/ Environment Committee will work with bargaining units and sectors in the development of contract language and the delivery of educational packages to the memberships.
 (Res. #60/91 C) (PE March 97 Reaffirmed) (Revised PC #2007-06-64) - 1.17 SGEU POLICY ON SMOKING IN THE WORKPLACE - 1.17.1 A full Policy Statement on Smoking in the Workplace is attached in Appendix 8.
+(Res. #90/90 C) (Revised PC Dec 03) (Revised PC #2007-06-64) - 1.18 RESPECTFUL WORKPLACE POLICY - 1.18.1 The full SGEU Policy Statement on Respectful Workplaces is attached in Appendix 9.
+Bargaining committees are encouraged to review this before negotiating language on respectful workplaces. - 1.18.2 SGEU believes it is the employer's responsibility to provide a safe and healthy workplace, free of harassment.
+Each employee has a responsibility not to harass others, and to change behaviour if they know, suspect, or is informed that their actions might be considered harassment by another.